 by Nebula Haze

-This is a super condensed version of this tutorial!
-You may also enjoy our marijuana life timeline or complete beginner's guide.
-The following tutorial is very basic, but if you follow just these steps you will get to harvest!
+This is a super condensed version of this basics tutorial!
+You may also enjoy our marijuana life timeline or complete beginner’s guide to growing cannabis.
+The following tutorial is very basic, but if you follow just these steps you will be harvesting your own weed in ~4 months!

 I personally think grow tents are a cheap (under $100) and easy way to set up the perfect grow environment, but there are lots of great places to grow!